Ottawa Gauge sponsored by;

 F. A. Q.

-We have installed an online gauge for the whitewater section of the Ottawa river.
-This will hopefully be an asset to the paddling community.
+We installed an online gauge in 2015 for the whitewater section of the Ottawa river.
 It is a free resource, and always will be so.
-There have already been a number of questions that we have been asked about this project, so hopefully you find the information here useful.
+There have been a number of questions that we have been asked about this project, so hopefully you find the information here useful.

 Why?
-This is 2015!
 There are increasing numbers of publicly accessible gauges on a range of rivers.
 The Ottawa river is probably the most popular whitewater section in Canada this side of the Rockies - it is long overdue that there is an online gauge available.

 Yes, but why Shaggy Designs?
 We are local paddlers, we want to know the level as well!
-It is a technical challenge that was solvable with technology that has recently become widely available.
+It was a technical challenge, solvable with technology that has recently become widely available.
 It was fun to try something new.
 The extra website traffic here also isn't a bad thing for us.

 That sounds like it cost a lot?
-Not really - total cost has so far been about $1300, and 200 hours of development work over the past year or so.
+Not really - total cost has so far been about $1300, and 200 hours of development work over the past few years.
 For a remote telemetry system, that is quite inexpensive.
 Ongoing costs are about $100 per year.

 How are you going to make that money back?
 That is not the point!
 Having said that, if you wish to support this with some sponsorship, then great.
 The continued existence of the gauge will not depend upon if we get sponsorship or not.
 The gauge will always be free to use, and available on this or a similar website.